Binge eating disorder is more common among people with overweight or obesity.

-Overall, about 3.5% of women and 2% of men have binge-eating disorder.
+Overall, about 3.5% of women and 2% of men have binge eating disorder.
 But the disorder becomes more common with increasing body weight.
-In some weight-reduction programs, 30% or more of obese people have the disorder.
+In some weight-reduction programs, 30% or more of people with obesity have the disorder.

-Most people with binge-eating disorder are overweight or obese, and the disorder contributes to their consumption of excessive calories.
+Most people with binge eating disorder have overweight or obesity, and the disorder contributes to their consumption of excessive calories.
 In contrast, most people with bulimia nervosa Bulimia Nervosa Bulimia nervosa is an eating disorder characterized by the repeated rapid consumption of large amounts of food (binge eating), followed by attempts to compensate for the excess food consumed... read more have a normal weight, and people with anorexia nervosa Anorexia Nervosa Anorexia nervosa is an eating disorder characterized by a relentless pursuit of thinness, a distorted body image, an extreme fear of obesity, and restriction of food consumption, leading to... read more are thin.
-People with binge-eating disorder are older than those with anorexia nervosa or bulimia nervosa, and nearly half are men.
+People with binge eating disorder are older than those with anorexia nervosa or bulimia nervosa, and nearly half are men.

 Did You Know?

 Symptoms of Binge Eating Disorder